yubin-park/cs534/README.md

   - Late submissions are accepted with the following scoring rule:
       - `Score = 0.7^{number_of_late_days} x original_score`
       - The number of late days counts from 1 right after the deadline.
       - Note that `0.7^14=0.00678`.
-This means homeworks submitted after 2 weeks will get zero points regardless of their original scores.
+This means homework submitted after 2 weeks will get zero points regardless of their original scores.
   - No partial submission is allowed.
 You either submit the full homework on-time or not.
   - The latest submission will count as the submission.
     - Even if your prior submissions have higher scores, the scores from the later submissions will overwrite.